Jnani-222/DataPreprocessing-MissingValues/README.md

 The primary objective of this script is to handle missing values in a dataset containing information about different car types and their owners.
 The script applies various strategies to fill missing values, ensuring that the dataset is ready for analysis.

+## Note

+In this script, we've taken a pragmatic approach to handle missing values without extensive data analysis and visualization.
+Here's why:

+- **No Heat Maps or Visualizations**: While heat maps and other visualizations can be powerful tools to explore relationships between columns, we've opted not to use them.
+This is because we have a basic understanding of the variables in the data and how they are interconnected.
+Our primary objective is to handle missing values efficiently and not to perform in-depth data analysis or correlation studies.

+- **No Univariate Analysis**: We haven't conducted univariate analysis for any variable in this script.
+Univariate analysis can be valuable for understanding the distribution of individual variables, identifying outliers, and making data-driven decisions.
+However, our focus here is on addressing missing data, and we're not conducting a comprehensive analysis of the dataset.

+We acknowledge that data analysis and visualization can be essential for many data science projects, but in this specific script, we've chosen to emphasize the missing value handling process.
+Feel free to incorporate visualizations and exploratory analysis in your data projects as per your specific needs and objectives.

 ## Dependencies

 - numpy